Dutch colonial empire: Architecture

 In the Surinamese capital of Paramaribo, the Dutch Fort Zeelandia still stands today.
 The city itself also have retained most of its old street layout and architecture, which is part of the world's UNESCO heritage.
 In the centre of Malacca, Malaysia, the Stadthuys Building and Christ Church still stand as a reminder of Dutch occupation.
 There are still archaeological remains of Fort Goede Hoop (modern Hartford, Connecticut) and Fort Orange (modern Albany, New York).

-Dutch architecture is easy to see in Aruba, Curaçao, Bonaire, and Saint Eustatius.
+Dutch architecture is easy to see in Aruba, Curaçao, Bonaire, and Sint Eustatius.
 The Dutch style buildings are especially visible in Willemstad, with its steeply pitched gables, large windows and soaring finials.

 Dutch architecture can also be found in Sri Lanka, especially in Galle where the Dutch fortification and canal have been retained intact, even to an extent the former tropical Villas of the VOC officials.
 Some of the most prominent example of these architecture is the former governor's mansion in Galle, currently known as Amangalla Hotel and the Old Dutch Reformed Church.
 In the capital Colombo, many of the Dutch and Portuguese architecture around The Fort have been demolished during the British period, few of the remaining include Old Colombo Dutch Hospital and Wolvendaal Church.

 During the period of Dutch colonisation in South Africa, a distinctive type of architecture, known as Cape Dutch architecture, was developed.
 These style of architecture can be found in historical towns such as Stellenbosch, Swellendam, Tulbagh, and Graaff-Reinet.
 In the former Dutch capital of Cape Town, nearly nothing from the VOC era have survived except the Castle of Good Hope.